nancchan/saas-customer-onboarding-business-systems/jira/README.md

 ## Overview

-Jira was used to organize implementation work and track a simulated defect identified during User Acceptance Testing.
+Jira was used to organize implementation work and track a simulated defect identified during User Acceptance Testing (UAT).

-The Jira workflow demonstrates how a business issue can be recorded, investigated, assigned, resolved, and retested.
+The Jira workflow demonstrates how a business issue can be recorded, investigated, resolved, and retested.

+---

 ## Main Defect

-**DEF-001 — Incorrect Salesforce Account Mapping**
+### DEF-001 — Incorrect Salesforce Account Mapping

-### Related UAT
+**Related Requirement:** BR-004 — CRM Validation

-**TC004 — Validate Account-Contact Mapping**
+**Related UAT:** TC004 — Validate Account-Contact Mapping

 **Initial Result:** Fail

 ### Issue

-A customer Contact was associated with an incorrect Salesforce Account after the CRM import.
+During UAT, a customer Contact was found to be associated with an incorrect Salesforce Account.

+The source customer data contained the correct Account information, but the Salesforce record did not match the expected Account relationship.

 ### Business Impact